harrymd/Ouroboros/modes/README.md

  * `R` (radial modes);
  * `S` (spheroidal modes); or
  * `T` (toroidal modes).
+ *  Note that `I` is also used for Mineos modes to specify inner-core toroidal modes, but not for Ouroboros (Ouroboros will always calculate all groups of toroidal modes)
 * `l_limits`: Two integers separated by a space, setting the lower and upper value of *ℓ*.
 These are ignored for radial modes (which have *ℓ* = 0).
 The computation time is proportional to the number of *ℓ* values.
 * `n_limits`: Two integers separated by a space, setting the lower and upper value of *n*.
 * `n_layers`: The number of layers in the finite-element model.
 The user should look for an optimal number of layers that is neither too small (this leads to inaccurate calculations for higher-frequency modes) nor too large (this leads to a very large, time-consuming eigenvalue problem).
 The details of the computational grid are handled internally by `modes.lib.mantlePoint_equalEnd()`, taking into account discontinuities and using a graded mesh with finer spacing near interfaces.

+The last two inputs (`use_attenuation` and `f_target_mHz`) relate to applying a linear attenuation correction.
+This is discussed later; here we assume that `use_attenation` is set to 0 (no attenuation correction).

 Modes with certain combinations of *n* and *ℓ* cannot exist without external forcing and are skipped by *Ouroboros*.
 These are: